| I discovered electronics in 1963, when I was eleven,

 archetypes.
 It was too easy to present Jerry as the iconic "little

 fat boy."
+PE

 quickly realized its mistake, and gave Jerry a radical makeover